replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/upgrading.md

 This upgrade process will step through minor versions one at a time.
 For example, upgrades from Kubernetes 1.19.x to 1.26.x will step through versions 1.20.x, 1.21x, 1.22.x, 1.23.x, 1.24.x, and 1.25.x before installing 1.26.x.

-Airgapped upgrades without internet access may prompt the end-user to download supplemental packages.
-These packages can be downloaded in advance and placed in the `/var/lib/kurl/assets/` directory to avoid the prompt.
+To upgrade Kubernetes by more than one minor version in air gapped instances without internet access, the end-user must provide a supplemental package that includes the assets required for the upgrade.
+The script prompts the user to provide the required package during upgrade.
+For example:

 ```bash
 ⚙  Upgrading Kubernetes from 1.23.17 to 1.26.3